craftercms/docs/source/security/security-policies.rst

 .. _security:

 .. warning::
     Crafter CMS is a platform for developing content rich applications.
 This includes developing code and deploying it to servers.
-A user with access to Crafter Studio or with access to the git repository of a *site* can develop server-side code and deploy it.

-    For example, a Crafter Studio user can create a Groovy script that executes on the server with access to the server equivalent to the daemon running the Crafter application server.

-    This is not different from someone editing PHP files in WordPress admin and running server-side PHP.

-    Enterprises should consider having a series of environments, typically: ``Dev`` -> ``QA`` -> ``Prod`` where code gets developed and validated in the lower environments before pushing up.
+A user with access to Crafter Studio (with sufficiently priveleged role) or with access to the git repository of a *site* can develop server-side code and deploy it.
+While Crafter CMS provides a sandbox environment to restrict the server-side code, Enterprises should consider having a series of environments, typically: ``Dev`` -> ``QA`` -> ``Prod`` where code gets developed and validated in the lower environments before pushing up.
 This is fully supported by Crafter CMS and the underlying git repository makes it easy.

 ========
 Security